 Revision Rhinoplasty Cost

-Revision rhinoplasty refers to when a further surgery is performed on the nose.
-Revision rhinoplasty procedures reported in academic experiments were performed on over 15% of patients.
-The most common reasons for a patient desiring a revision rhinoplasty procedure is that they are unhappy with the result from their initial procedure, they wish to have slight alterations after their first surgery or sometimes issues can occur as a result of a rhinoplasty surgery.
+Revision Rhinoplasty refers to when a further surgery is performed on the nose.
+Revision procedures reported in academic experiments were performed on over 15% of patients.
+The most common reasons for a patient desiring a revision procedure is that they are unhappy with the result from their initial procedure, they wish to have slight alterations after their first surgery or sometimes issues can occur as a result of a nose reshaping procedure.
 For example, patients can suffer from breathing issues after undergoing a nose reshaping procedure and so in these cases patients tend to undergo a revision procedure to enhance their breathing.

-Revision rhinoplasty procedures are more complex than the initial rhinoplasty procedure and so tend to be more expensive.
+Revision Rhinoplasty Procedures are more complex than the initial procedure and so tend to be more expensive.
 According to RealSelf, the average cost of a revision rhinoplasty procedure is $10,125.
 However, the cost will depend on the extent of alterations taking place and so the cost can significantly vary.

 Tip Rhinoplasty Cost

 Some patients have concerns over the size, shape, or position of their nasal tip.
 For example, some patients feel their nasal tip is too small or they wish to change the shape.
 In these cases, a nasal tip graft can be added to the nose to enhance its size or to alter its shape.
 The graft material used tends to be cartilage taken from the patient’s own body.